codecasupport/playbook/docs/community.md

 ## Product owner

-Code CA Open Source is led by a product owner sponsored by the California Government Operations Agency (acting).
+CodeCA OpenSource is led by a product owner sponsored by the California Government Operations Agency (acting).
 The PO is responsible for:

 * Translating community input and lessons learned into continuous improvement action items

-* Serving as the primary point of contact on general inquiries related to Code CA Open Source
+* Serving as the primary point of contact on general inquiries related to CodeCA OpenSource

 * Coordinating administrative aspects of Working Group activities